memgraph/docs/docs/how-to-guides/query-modules/overview.md

 and `*.py` files it finds in the default query module directories (`/usr/lib/memgraph/query_modules` and `/var/lib/memgraph/internal_modules/`).

-You can also (re)load all or certain modules manually.
+You can also (re)load all or specific modules manually.

-To (re)load all query modules in all the query module directories run the following query:
+To (re)load all query modules in all the query module directories, run the following query:

 ```cypher
 CALL mg.load_all();
 ```

-If the response is `Empty set (x.x sec)` and there are no error messages, the update was successful.
+If the response is an `Empty set (x.x sec)` and there are no error messages, the update was successful.

-To (re)load the given module run the following query:
+To (re)load the given module, run the following query:

 ```cypher
 CALL mg.load("py_example");
 ```

-If the response is `Empty set (x.x sec)` and there are no error messages, the update was successful.
+If the response is an `Empty set (x.x sec)` and there are no error messages, the update was successful.

 For more information on loading procedures please read the